 - If you do use stock photography, find photos that would match guidelines 1 and 2 above.
-Faithlife Sites is a good source for stock photos made just for the church, but you can also use sites like Unsplash and CreationSwap.
+You can use free sites like Unsplash and CreationSwap.
 (You can also pay for photos on sites like Lightstock, iStock, Adobe Stock.)

 - Choose photos that reinforce your words.
 For example, if you’re describing your home groups, show people meeting in a living room or kitchen.
 Photos don’t need to match your words exactly, but they should work together, not in conflict.

 - Think of your photo as a way to frame your text.
 If you laid text over a photo, could you still read the words?
 Look for photos with large areas of dark or light where text can be placed.
 Photos with areas out of focus are also prime for overlaying with text.